janeteneto/DevEnvironments/DevEnvironments.md

 ![$ vagrant up Vagrantfile (1)](https://user-images.githubusercontent.com/129942042/232500756-9a8f19b7-8209-4089-a305-fc546cff8049.png)

 - The developer sends Vagrant a set of instructions about the virtual machine (VM) he wants to create, then Vagrant uses VirtualBox to create and manage the VM.
-First we start with the command `vagrant init` to create the file in the present directory, then we use command `$ vagrant up` to run the VM using the file's line of code.
+First we start with the command `vagrant init` to create the file in the present directory, then we use command `$ vagrant up` to run the VM using the file's lines of code.

 **The Four Pillars of DevOps:**